About performing arts

-Captivate audiences on stage and screen throughout the world and use your talents in musicals, plays, concerts, TV and film production.
-You could find yourself performing, presenting, entertaining at events, directing or producing performances, doing technical or hands-on work behind the scenes, or in education.
+Captivate audiences throughout the world and make the best use of your talents in musicals, plays, concerts, TV and film productions.
+You could find yourself performing, presenting, entertaining at events, directing or producing performances, working behind the scenes, or in education.

 Studying the Bachelor of Performing Arts at NASDA

 To be a successful performer in today’s industry you need to be versatile and dynamic.
-Ara is proud to offer high quality performance training in music and theatre at the National Academy of Singing and Dramatic Art (NASDA).
+Ara is proud to offer high quality performance training at the National Academy of Singing and Dramatic Art (NASDA).

 Taught by a team of experienced performers and teachers who are dedicated to helping you make the most of your career, this highly regarded degree will equip you with the skills needed to succeed in a number of branches of the performing arts.